The radiation field on product cones: Proof of Theorem

 where, for some $C = s + \varsigma_{0}$ (with $s$ as in Proposition~\ref{prop:conormal-space}),

-The coefficients $b_{jk}$ are smooth functions of $\rho$ taking values in $I^{(1/2-\Re (i \sigma_{j}) - 0)}$ and are supported in $\overline{C_{+}}$.
-As we look further into the asymptotic expansion of $w$, the coefficients (and the remainder term) are growing more and more singular; this is because the radiation field is ``hiding'' at $S_{+}$.
+The coefficients $b_{jk}$ are smooth functions of $\rho$ taking values in $I^{(1/2+\Im \sigma_{j}-0)}$.
+Looking further into the asymptotic expansion of $u$, one finds that the coefficients and the remainder term are growing more singular owing to the radiation field ``hiding'' at $S_{+}$.

-In fact, after blowing up $S_{+}$, Proposition~\ref{prop:2-step-phg} implies that the same arguments in the preceding discussion provide one step toward establishing the polyhomogeneity of $w$.
-Indeed, $w$ enjoys an asymptotic expansion at $C_{+}$ (away from the singularity at $C_{+}\cap \cf$) uniformly up to the corner in $[M; S_{+}]$.
+In fact, after blowing up $S_{+}$, Proposition~\ref{prop:2-step-phg} implies that the same arguments in the preceding discussion provide one step toward the joint partial polyhomogeneity of $u$.
+Indeed, $u$ enjoys an asymptotic expansion at $C_{+}$ uniformly up to the corner $\mf \cap \scri^{+}$ in $[M; S_{+}]$.